 will draw two Code 128 symbols, one on top of the other.
 The same result can be achieved using the API by executing the ZBarcode_Encode() function more than once on a symbol.
 For example:

-A more sophisticated method is to use some type of line indexing which indicates to the barcode reader which order the symbols should be read.
+A more sophisticated method is to use some type of line indexing which indicates to the barcode reader which order the stacked symbols should be read in.
 This is demonstrated by the symbologies below.

-This is a stacked symbology based on Code 128 which can encode ASCII code set data up to a maximum length of 2725 characters.
-The width of the Codablock-F symbol can be set using the --cols= option at the command line or option_2.
-Alternatively the height (number of rows) can be set using the --rows= option at the command line or by setting option_1.
-Zint does not support encoding of GS1 data in Codablock-F symbols.
+This is a stacked symbology based on Code 128 which can encode extended ASCII code set data up to a maximum length of 2725 characters.
+The width of the Codablock-F symbol can be set using the --cols option (API option_2).
+The height (number of rows) can be set using the --rows option (API option_1).
+Zint does not currently support encoding of GS1 data in Codablock-F symbols.

 6.2.4 PDF417 (ISO 15438)

 Previously known as Truncated PDF417, Compact PDF417 omits some per-row overhead to produce a narrower but less robust symbol.
 Options are the same as for PDF417 above.

 6.2.6 MicroPDF417 (ISO 24728)

-Another variation of the GS1 DataBar-14 symbol requiring the same input (see 18.104.22.168 GS1 DataBar Omnidirectional and GS1 DataBar Truncated).
+A stacked variation of the GS1 DataBar Omnidirectional symbol requiring the same input (see 18.104.22.168 GS1 DataBar Omnidirectional and GS1 DataBar Truncated).
 The data is encoded in two rows of bars with a central finder pattern.
 This symbol can be generated with a two-dimensional component to make a composite symbol.

 A stacked variation of the GS1 DataBar Expanded symbol for smaller packages.
-Input is the same as for GS1 DataBar Expanded (see section 184.108.40.206).
-In addition the width of the symbol can be altered using the --cols switch or option_2.
-In this case the number of columns relates to the number of character pairs on each row of the symbol.
+Input is the same as for GS1 DataBar Expanded (see 126.96.36.199 GS1 DataBar Expanded).
+In addition the width of the symbol can be altered using the --cols switch (API option_2).
+In this case the number of columns (values 1 to 11) relates to the number of character pairs on each row of the symbol.
 Alternatively the --rows switch (API option_3) can be used to specify the maximum number of rows (values 2 to 11), and the number of columns will be adjusted accordingly.
 This symbol can be generated with a two-dimensional component to make a composite symbol.
 For symbols with a 2D component the number of columns must be at least 2.

 Developed in 1987 at Intermec, Code 49 is a cross between UPC and Code 39.
-It it one of the earliest stacked symbologies and influenced the design of Code 16K a few years later.
+It is one of the earliest stacked symbologies and influenced the design of Code 16K a few years later.
 It supports full 7-bit ASCII input up to a maximum of 49 characters or 81 numeric digits.
 GS1 data encoding is also supported.
 The minimum number of rows to use can be set using the --rows option (API option_1), with values from 2 to 8.